-The much more expensive-to-start Impala does not come standard with climate control – just plain old AC .
+The much more expensive-to-start Impala does not come standard with climate control – it has manual AC.
 The Avalon is better-equipped as it sits (heated leather seats, an eight-speaker stereo and a larger LCD touchscreen) but then it ought to be better equipped as-it-sits given it costs about $10k more to start.

 VW has added a bunch of electronic stuff – for those who want such stuff.
 This includes collision mitigation with automatic braking, a blind spot monitor rear cross-traffic alert and lane departure warning.
 Luckily – for those who do not want such stuff and prefer not to pay extra for it – it’s optional and so (for now) avoidable.

-This is just me ranting here, but an attentive driver doesn’t need the above stuff – which adds both expense and distraction as the buzzers beep and lights light.
+This is just me ranting here, but someone more interested in driving than texting doesn’t need the above stuff – which adds both expense and distraction as the buzzers beep and lights light.

 Adaptive cruise control is available – but it’s a not-obnoxious technology (unlike the above).
 Same goes for the available foot-swipe trunk opener and the new Car-Net smartphone integration that includes Android Auto, CarPlay and MirrorLink.

 Best of all, the weird (and uniquely) VW little dongle thingie that the Passat used to come with, that you had to use to connect your iPod or phone with, has been thrown in the woods in favor of a standard USB port.

 Worst of all, the TDI engine is unavailable – and not just in the Passat.

 VW has had to bend knee to Uncle and isn’t selling any TDI engines in any of its current cars, including the Beetle and Golf and Jetta as well as the Passat.